Lala Meredith-Vula: Major bodies of work

+Begun in 1989 and continuing to the present day, Haystacks is Meredith-Vula's longest running artistic project.
+The series documents traditional haystacks constructed by farmers throughout Kosovo and neighbouring regions.
+While rooted in documentary photography, the project explores the sculptural qualities of vernacular agricultural forms, questioning distinctions between everyday labour and contemporary art.

 Having studied art for many years and visited many galleries throughout the world I soon found that the context of a work of art played a major part on where it is placed.
 For all my research, it took my returning home to discover the real significance of my search, it was in the fields of my former home town that I witnessed a way of life as old as the land itself where farmers went about their business, everything had its place.
-Within all this, I saw that somehow the farmers were unconsciously creating strange, sculptures that had the presence of modern sculptural pieces.
+Within all this I saw that somehow the farmers were unconsciously creating strange sculptures that had the presence of modern sculptural pieces.
 Here part of my search was over.
 I had found the meeting place between my new world of art, being an artist, and my past, in the landscape of Kosova.

-She has also photographed women in Turkish baths over a two-year period (6 months of which was gaining permission), and a series showing women standing and moving beneath the surface of water.
-She has explained this: